JordanL2/Waybar-Scripts/README.md

 `label` is a user-defined category or source.
 If there are multiple messages from the same source, just the number of messages for that source will be shown on the taskbar.
 All messages will be shown in the tooltip text.

 `message` is the text to display, this may have `|` characters in it, but must all be on the same line.

+### Configuration

+`status.yml` contains a list of statuses, and the background and foreground colours for them.
+Additional statuses may be added to this file.
+The order of the statuses determines the order of precedence.

 ## waybar_wait_for_network